This is my simple way to grow sweet peas from seed every year.

 5. Fill the containers 3/4’s full with the mix.
 Tap the top of the soil line down lightly.

 6. Sow your Sweet Pea seeds 3 per pot to produce 3 growing vines.
 Tagging the varieties as you go.

 7. Move to a protected cool, and bright location, like your porch.

 9. In about 10 days you will see some growth starting.

-10. Once the plants have grown to 6” in height, pinch 1″ off of their tips to help them branch out and produce more flowering stems, and be bushier instead of spindly.
+10. Once the plants have grown to 6” in height, it is best to pinch 1″ off of their tips to help them branch out to produce more flowering stems which will make the sweet peas bushier instead of spindly.

 11. Harden sweet peas off by putting them out in the day and returning them to a frost-free place at night.

 12. Once all risks of frost have passed, plant sweet peas in the ground or a container with supports.

 They do best if planted in full sun if you live in the northern half of the US.
 In the South, give them some afternoon shade.